moderniselife/JiraSpotter/README.md

 1. Download and install the Jira Spotter Chrome extension from the [Chrome Web Store](#) (soon - in review - for now download and load as unpacked extension).
 2. Click the extension icon in your browser to open the settings panel.
 3. Configure your Jira authentication method (OAuth or access key with base URL).
-4. Add `jira-taskid="JIRA ID HERE"` anywhere in your project's HTML, CSS, or JavaScript files.
+4. Add either `jira-taskid="JIRA ID HERE"` or simply include the Jira ID (e.g., "JIRA-1234") anywhere in your project's HTML, CSS, or JavaScript files.

 ---

 ## ⚙️ Usage

-1. Open your platform where you've added `jira-taskid` attributes or comments.
+1. Open your platform where you've added Jira task references.
 2. Click on the Jira Spotter icon in your browser to open the side panel.
 3. View the Jira tickets associated with the page directly in the panel.